oxheadalpha/nft-tutorial/packages/fa2-interfaces/TUTORIAL.md

 ### Type-Safe Contract Abstraction

-Before anything else can be done, an object that represents your contract (Collection) has to be created.
+To interact with a contract on blockchain we need to create an API object that represents your contract (collection).
 As it is a wrapper around [Taquito](https://tezostaquito.io/), first we will need to create Taquito `TezosToolkit`.

 ```typescript
 const tzt = new TezosToolkit(...);